luk-apps/scheduler-api/README.md

 # Scheduler
 Scheduler is an app that arranges your events in calendar automatically according to participants availabilities and given parameters.
+It's based on my original algorithm.
 It consists of Java REST api with MongoDB and Angular frontend ([repo](https://github.com/luk-apps/scheduler-client)).

+The algorithm helps you creating schedules with the most optimal time for every participant.
+It also automatically adjusts them to the number of rooms you have at your disposal.

 How it works?
 1. Create participants and set up their availabilities in calendar